A Rigorous Framework for the Mean Field Limit of Multilayer Neural Networks: Existence and Uniqueness of the Solution of the MF ODEs

-while one can take $k$ arbitrarily large.
-Finally, since the solution exists and is unique up to an arbitrary time $T>0$, we have existence and uniqueness of the solution on the time interval $[0,\infty)$. \end{proof}
+and one can take $m$ arbitrarily large.
+This proves that the solution exists and is unique on $t\in\left[0,T\right]$.
+Since $T$ is arbitrary, we have existence and uniqueness of the solution to the MF ODEs on the time interval $[0,\infty)$. \end{proof} The proofs of the lemmas are in Appendix \ref{sec:Remaining-proofs-existence-MF}.